kevintrankt/smart-mirror-readme/README.md

 	npm install -g @angular/cli
 	npm install
 	```
 6. Create a Smart Mirror config file by navigating to https://kevintrankt.com/smart-mirror-config.
-You can read more about
+You can read more about how to set up users in the user config in the next section.
+7. Verify your installation by running the following command in the terminal.
+If everything worked perfectly, you should now have a functioning Smart Mirror!
+You can test logging into each account by typing numbers associated to the user and pressing space to logout.

+The following steps will cover how to integrate facial recognition with OpenCV and voice control with Amazon Alexa with the Smart Mirror.

+8. TODO: Add OpenCV README
+9. TODO: Add Amazon Alexa README

 ### User Config